 For more steps on how to become a UX designer by landing a great job, see our guide.

-Pathrise is a career accelerator that works with students and young professionals 1-on-1 so they can land their dream job in tech.
-If you want to work with any of our advisors to get help with your data science portfolio or with any other aspect of the job search, become a Pathrise fellow.
+Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
+If you want to work with any of our mentors to get help with your design portfolio or any other aspect of the job search, become a Pathrise fellow.